 Dr. Kennelly is a champion of the central role of nutrition in maintaining a healthy population and he sees nutrition as having a crucial role in combating the global epidemic of obesity, diabetes, heart disease and cancer.
 Dr. Kennelly personal research has focussed on nutrition and lactation physiology.
 His research group have contributed to the understanding of the influence of nutrition and genetics on the composition of milk with particular emphasis on increasing milk fatty acids that have important health attributes.
 He considers one of his most significant outreach accomplishment to be the establishment of the Western Canadian Dairy Conference in the early 1980s where he served as Program Director for 22 years.
 Today the conference attracts about 800 people annually and is considered one of the premier dairy industry conferences in the world.

-John J. Kennelly is former Dean of the Faculty of Agricultural, Life & Environmental Sciences (ALES) at the University of Alberta.
-Dr. Kennelly is a Fellow of the Agriculture Institute of Canada, the Canadian Society of Animal Science and the International College of Nutrition.
-He has been recognized with a number of other awards that include the 2011 Distinguished Agrologist Award, the Arthur G. McCalla Professorship, the American Society of Animal Science Ruminant Nutrition Award, and the Earl W. Crampton Award for Distinguished Service in Nutrition.
-He has the unusual distinction of being the recipient of every major award granted by the Canadian Society of Animal Science including their Young Scientist Award, the Award for Excellence in Nutrition and Meat Science, and the Canadian Society of Animal Science Animal Industries Award in Extension and Public Service.
+Dr Kennelly was inducted into the Alberta Agriculture Hall of Fame in 2016 and he is a Fellow of the Agriculture Institute of Canada, the Canadian Society of Animal Science and the International College of Nutrition.
+Other awards include the 2011 Distinguished Agrologist Award, the Arthur G. McCalla Professorship, the American Society of Animal Science Ruminant Nutrition Award, and the Earl W. Crampton Award for Distinguished Service in Nutrition.
+He is the recipient of numerous awards from the Canadian Society of Animal Science including their Young Scientist Award, the Award for Excellence in Nutrition and Meat Science, and the Canadian Society of Animal Science Animal Industries Award in Extension and Public Service.
 Publications include over 150 refereed journal articles as well as numerous book chapters, conference proceedings and extension articles.